ynput/OpenPype/openpype/modules/README.md

 - add module/addon manifest
     - definition of module (not 100% defined content e.g. minimum require OpenPype version etc.)
     - defying that folder is content of a module or an addon
-- module/addon have it's settings schemas and default values outside OpenPype
-- add general setting of paths to modules

 ## Base class `OpenPypeModule`
 - abstract class as base for each module